Morudu7/requirement-analysis/README.md

 # 📌Requirement Analysis in Software Development.
-The purpose of this repository is to explain in details on what is actually the importance of Requirement Analysis phase whisc is used in the software development lifecycle (SDLC).
+The purpose of this repository is to explain in details on what is actually the importance of Requirement Analysis phase which is used in the software development lifecycle (SDLC).

 ## 🚀What is Requirement Analysis
 Requirement Analysis is a critical phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.
 This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.